mmshahria/GlassboardTech-API-Reference/Closes/PATCH Update Close by ID.md

-Partially modify existing close records based on the supplied `key:value` pairs in the JSON format.
+Partially update an existing close record based on the supplied `key:value` pairs in the JSON format.
 Supply the unique `closeId` in the path parameter to execute a partial update operation to a specific close for the current user.

 # Parameters